 KG: The Internet has rendered geography basically obsolete.
 Everybody’s scattered everywhere.
 Thank god there’s the Internet; without it then we’d really have a problem finding each other.
 I think communities are really, really thriving all over the web and all over the world, but it’s a very different configuration from being in SoHo and going out at night and everybody having a beer together.
 It’s completely different, but very strong.
 My best peers are scattered around Europe and all over Canada.
 And I go there, I’m invited to read and to teach there, and we see each other, and it’s great to meet these people and be in touch, and then they come through New York, and we do see each other, there’s a lot of physical contact, but oftentimes some of the closest people I’m involved with I’ve never ever met.
 I think that the whole thing has been completely realigned.
 I think it’s better, though.
 I think we have tighter communities now than we did before when it was geographically based.

-•Audio and video from the Conceptual Poetry Conference on the Poetry Foundation website
+The Electronic Poetry Center•Audio and video from the Conceptual Poetry Conference on the Poetry Foundation

 The Anthology of Conceptual Writing edited by Craig Dworkin